paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-045-fair-housing.md

 **(h) Review by Secretary; service of final order**

-(1) The Secretary may review any finding, conclusion, or order issued under subsection (g) of this section.
+(1) The Secretary may review any finding, conclusion, or order issued under subsection (g).
 Such review shall be completed not later than 30 days after the finding, conclusion, or order is so issued; otherwise the finding, conclusion, or order becomes final.

 (2) The Secretary shall cause the findings of fact and conclusions of law made with respect to any final order for relief under this section, together with a copy of such order, to be served on each aggrieved person and each respondent in the proceeding.